top of page

 The first is that it is completely waterproof - so when you're on the back of a moped in the pouring rain, or on a boat (both likely scenarios) none of your valuables will get wet.

 It is also quite pick-pocket proof - as it is a roll-top that is hard to shove your hand into when closed.
-And lastly, it is cute and smart looking, so it can pass as a handbag if you're not going for that 'hiking look' all of the time.
+Lastly, it is cute and smart-looking, so it can be used as a handbag if you're not going for that 'hiking look' all of the time.

-My front pack is where I would keep photocopies of my passport, visas, travel insurance, and things like my laptop and camera.
+My front pack is where I would keep photocopies of my passport, visa, travel insurance, and things like my laptop and camera.

 Neck Pouch